Tuesday, May 28, 2024

 Even shows that are highly episodic with a Monster of the Week or Case of the Week structure will still have only 1 of the first 3 episodes actually follow the structure of most episodes because they also need to provide an origin story for our protagonist, or how the team got together.
 That will often be the third episode for more chronological shows like Detective Conan aka Case Closed or Pokémon, but others like Princess Principal will have the first be a flash forward so it can start with an episode like what most will be like, however with that show you need the context of the chronological first two episodes to appreciate the dynamic seen in those one offs.

 Part of the reason for this structure is frankly economic.
-The Anime Industry doesn’t make most of its money off the Anime itself, and back before the streaming era part of that was the Home Video release were more important than the actual TV broadcast.
+The Anime Industry doesn’t make most of its money off the Anime itself, and back before the streaming era part of that was the Home Video releases being more important than the actual TV broadcast.
 And back in the 90s the standard operating procedure for VHS releases in both Japan and the US was 3 episodes per tape.
 So a lot of Anime was written so that its entire first tape could serve as an extended pilot.
 And as one of many who still fondly remembers renting Pokémon VHS tapes I recall distinctly how well Pokémon's first three episodes worked together that way.
 Once they got in the habit of writing shows that way it was hard to break out of.

-One bad take on the three episode rule I saw in a YouTube video once was that it’s called the 3 episodes rule because most Anime have 12 episodes and that a longer show should obviously take even more, 6 episodes for a 2 cour show and so on.
+One bad take on the three episode rule I saw in a YouTube video once was that it’s called the 3 episode rule because most Anime have 12 episodes and that a longer show should obviously take even more, 6 episodes for a 2 cour show and so on.
 That logic would lead to thinking you need to see 20 episodes of Kanto Era Pokémon before you know if it’ll appeal to you or not, that’s obviously absurd.

 The Three Episode rule exists because of what it takes 3 episodes to do, especially when you only have 20ish minutes per episode, not being a fourth of the total.
 A lot of my favorite potential case studies in how the 3rd episode specifically completes the set up are shows longer than a single cour.
 From Revolutionary Girl Utena where episode three is the first Nanami episode, to Code Geass where the third episode more fully explains who Leleouch is.